CPA Resume & Cover Letters

-Whether you’re a recent college graduate looking for a job opportunity or have been in the accounting profession a while and are ready for your next career move, one of the most important documents you’ll need to get hired is your resume.
-Your resume is a reflection of your past and present accomplishments–both academically and professionally.
+Whether you’re a recent college graduate looking for a job, or have been in the accounting profession a while and are ready for your next career move, one of the most important documents you’ll need to get hired is your resume.
+Your resume reflects your past and present accomplishments–both academically and professionally.

 So, what’s the best accounting resume tip that you’ll need to make sure you get your foot in the door?
 We asked our expert CPAs who have been working in the industry for years–and they all agreed:

 Keep your resume to one page in length.

 People think they need to include everything they’ve ever done on their resume from the time they were in high school until now.
 After all–the longer the resume, the more experience it seems you have–and the more experience means being a better candidate for the job, right?
 Not exactly!
 You must choose quality over quantity for your resume.
 The reason is that the job market is so competitive, and recruiters rarely have time to go over resumes that are longer than a page.